ittipol/CICD-GitOps-Observability/README.md

 7. Select Version (ex.
 8.0.1)
 8. Click Save

-## Using OWASP Dependency-Check with Pipeline
+### Using OWASP Dependency-Check in pipeline
 - https://www.jenkins.io/doc/pipeline/steps/dependency-check-jenkins-plugin
 - additionalArguments
-    - --project	The name of the Jenkins job
+    - **--project**	The name of the Jenkins job
-    - --scan	The build workspace
+    - **--scan**	The build workspace
-    - --format	The output format to write to (HTML, XML, CSV, JSON, JUNIT, SARIF, JENKINS, GITLAB, ALL).
+    - **--format**	The output format to write to (HTML, XML, CSV, JSON, JUNIT, SARIF, JENKINS, GITLAB, ALL).
 Multiple formats can be specified by specifying the parameter multiple times.
 The default is HTML
-    - --out     The folder to write reports to.
+    - **--out**     The folder to write reports to.
 This defaults to the current directory.
 If the format is not set to ALL one could specify a specific file name
-    - --prettyPrint When specified the JSON and XML report formats will be pretty printed.
+    - **--prettyPrint** When specified the JSON and XML report formats will be pretty printed.
 ``` groovy
 dependencyCheck additionalArguments: '''
             -o './'